-Brisbane-born Rachel Smith was delighted to become a member of the Scottish Chamber Orchestra since 2014, and prior to that was Principal 1st violin in the Queensland Symphony Orchestra.
-She is also a regular guest player with orchestras such as the Australian Chamber Orchestra and Northern Sinfonia.
+Australian-born violinist Rachel Smith has been a member of the Scottish Chamber Orchestra since 2014, and prior to that was Principal 1st violin in the Queensland Symphony Orchestra.
+She is also a regular guest player with the Australian Chamber Orchestra and Royal Northern Sinfonia.

-From 2008 until 2010 Rachel was Principal First Violin in the Queensland Symphony Orchestra, which she joined as a member of the first violin section in 1997.
-A keen chamber musician, Rachel is the founding Artistic Director of the Stradbroke Chamber Music Festival, now in its 8th year, which takes place on a beautiful sub-tropical island off the coast of Brisbane.
+A keen chamber musician, Rachel is founding Artistic Director of the Stradbroke Chamber Music Festival (now in its 12th year), which takes place on a beautiful sub-tropical island off the coast of Brisbane.
 Apart from presenting concerts, the festival incorporates an education programme for younger school students as well as an intensive chamber music program for tertiary students.

 As a teacher, Rachel has taught and coached extensively from beginner to tertiary level.
 In 2018, she became a member of the St Mary’s teaching staff.
-Other teaching credits include Queensland Conservatorium of Music, Macgregor Summer School and Southern Cross Soloists Winter School and Broughton High School (Edinburgh Music School).
+Other teaching credits include Queensland Conservatorium of Music, Macgregor Summer School, Southern Cross Soloists Winter School and Broughton High School (Edinburgh Music School).

-Rachel Smith enjoys living in Edinburgh with her cellist husband, Eric de Wit.
-Her hobbies include cooking, learning Dutch, knitting and reading on the couch.
+Rachel Smith enjoys living in Edinburgh with her husband, cellist Eric de Wit, and two young daughters.
+Her hobbies include baking, knitting and reading on the couch.